hannesm/platform-blog/Signing-the-opam-repository.md

 The purpose of this proposal is to enable a secure distribution of OCaml packages.
 The package repository does not have to be trusted if package developers sign their releases.
+Each opam file will contain a cryptographic signature (in a `signature:` field) of its developer, which includes metadata of all involved files (such as a checksum of the release tarball).

 Like [Python's pip][python-tuf], [Ruby's gems][ruby-tuf] or more recently [Haskell's hackage][haskell-tuf], we are going to implement a flavour of The